duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 			- Third, there are many symbols of Scottishness which are well-known throughout Britain.
 		- However, the feeling of being Scottish is not that simple.
 			- This is partly because of the historical cultural split between highland and lowland Scotland.
 				- A genuinely Scottish Gaelic sense of cultural identity is, in modern times, felt only by a few tens of thousands of people in some of the western isles of Scotland and the adjoining mainland.
-These people speak Scottish Gaelic (which they call 'Gaelic") as a first language.
+					- These people speak Scottish Gaelic (which they call 'Gaelic") as a first language.
 	- ## Family
-	- Early families living in the Scottish Highlands were loyal to their clan, a unit that bound together relatives sharing a common ancestor or some other bond of loyalty.
-However clans have less importance in the lives of individual family members today.
-Each clan is still headed by a chieftain, but the position is mainly symbolic.
-Contemporary members of a clan may make efforts to preserve its traditions and history.
-Each clan is represented by a tartan, a distinctive plaid pattern.
+		- Early families living in the Scottish Highlands were loyal to their clan
+			- a unit that bound together relatives sharing a common ancestor or some other bond of loyalty.
+		- However clans have less importance in the lives of individual family members today.
+		- Each clan is still headed by a chieftain, but the position is mainly symbolic.
+		- Contemporary members of a clan may make efforts to preserve its traditions and history.
+		- Each clan is represented by a tartan, a distinctive plaid pattern.
 	- In rural areas, the extended family can still be important, but in urban areas families tend to be small and generally close-knit, Although relatives visit each other often, families are independent from each other.
 The elderly prefer to stay in their own homes and remain independent as long as possible, rather than live with their married children.
 Just over half of all homes are owner occupied, the lowest level in the United Kingdom.